-The Town of Colonie Industrial Development Agency ("Agency") has adopted this Conflict of Interest Policy (the "Policy") in order to implement Section 883 of Title One of Article 18-A of the General Municipal Law (the "Act"), which provides that Article 18 of the General Municipal Law (the "Conflict of Interest Law") applies to all members, officers and employees of the Agency.
-This Policy is intended to complement the Agency's Code of Ethics by providing specific procedures to deal with conflicts of interest.
+The Town of Colonie Local Development Corporation ("Corporation") has adopted this Conflict of Interest Policy (the "Policy") in order to implement Section 883 of Title One of Article 18-A of the General Municipal Law (the "Act"), which provides that Article 18 of the General Municipal Law (the "Conflict of Interest Law") applies to all members, officers and employees of, inter alia, industrial development agencies.
+While the Conflict of Interest Law does not apply to the Corporation, the members of the Corporation have determined that the Corporation and its members shall nonetheless subject themselves to such Law.
+This Policy is intended to complement the Corporation's Code of Ethics by providing specific procedures to deal with conflicts of interest.
 This Policy is intended to supplement, but not to replace, any applicable state and federal laws governing conflicts of interest applicable to public authorities.